ssfufu/cluster-setup-script/README.md

 # 🛠️ System Setup & Container Management Script

 > A shell script for setting up a Linux system and managing LXC containers.
-> It has been tested and made for Debian 11 (Bullseye).
+> It has been tested and made for Debian 11 and 12 (Bullseye and Bookworm).